ggq1992/test/README.md

 # test
-this is the first proj, used for test
+this is my first proj, used for test